![]() |

 </indexes>

-As the additional bonus – we can easily view and manage our metadata using backoffice.
-To trigger reprocessing of some consumed files – remove Metadata objects.
-However, even if we use metadata store for our ftp/sftp/file channels it isn’t fault-tolerant by design.
-There is a good article by Maksym Bruner which describes that in details.
+As an additional bonus, we can easily view and manage our metadata using Backoffice.
+To trigger reprocessing of some consumed files, remove the metadata objects.
+However, even if we use a metadata store for our FTP/SFTP/file channels, it isn't fault-tolerant by design.
+There is a good article by Maksym Bruner that describes this in detail.